Available with:

 How You’ll Learn

 The course is delivered in three terms of ten weeks each.
-In each term, students study 40 credits comprised of either one or two modules.
+In each term, you will study 40 credits comprised of either one or two modules.
 Scheduled contact hours range between approximately 10 and 15 hours per week depending upon Level of study and the complexity of the material being taught.
-This course is delivered in person where students can expect to take part in practical sessions (including practical laboratory sessions), seminars, lectures, workshops and peer-led seminars.
+This course is delivered in person where you can expect to take part in practical sessions (including practical laboratory sessions), seminars, lectures, workshops and peer-led seminars.

 Teaching will be delivered by experienced, well-published academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

-There will be a broad range of assessment methods so that students are exposed to the different types of tasks they might encounter in the workplace, whether in professional sport settings, exercise and health promotion settings or beyond.
+There will be a broad range of assessment methods so that you are exposed to the different types of tasks you might encounter in the workplace, whether in professional sport settings, exercise and health promotion settings or beyond.
 These will include assessments in the form of practical lab assessments, lab reports, written work (both long and short form e.g. reports, reflections), portfolios and presentations.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate-level employment.
+We continuously review the assessment methods used in order that they adequately prepare you for graduate-level employment.

-Students will incur travel costs to and from work placements at Level 5 and 6.
-Work placement modules are mandatory, and students are required to participate in order to successfully complete the course.
+You will incur travel costs to and from work placements at Level 5 and 6.
+Work placement modules are mandatory, and you are required to participate in order to successfully complete the course.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.